 Get information on causes of mild to severe lower back pain (arthritis, pregnancy, herniated disc, sciatica, ovarian cysts).
-Read about low back pain symptoms, backache treatment, and diagnosis.
-Learn how to get relief from low back pain.
+Read about low back pain signs, symptoms, backache treatment, and diagnosis.
+Learn how to get relief from severe pain.

 - Cerebral PalsySource: MedicineNet

-Learn about cerebral palsy (CP) signs and symptoms such as seizures, irritability, jitters, feeding and respiratory problems, and lethargy.
 Signs and symptoms of cerebral palsy generally present in the first year of life.
+Seizures, irritability, jitters, feeding and respiratory problems, and lethargy are common symptoms and signs.
 Learn about different types of cerebral palsy and treatment.

 - Ehlers-Danlos SyndromeSource: MedicineNet

-Get the facts on Ehlers-Danlos syndrome (EDS) symptoms (joint hypermobility, skin laxity), easy bruising, and weak tissues.
-Several types of Ehlers-Danlos syndromes and treatments are described.
+Ehlers-Danlos syndrome (EDS) is a group of disorders with signs and symptoms like joint hypermobility, skin laxity, easy bruising, and weak tissues.
+There are several types of Ehlers-Danlos syndromes and treatments.